Fried dough, a universal love. Grease, sugar, what more could you dream of?

 3-4 cups all-purpose flour, plus more for rolling out the oreillettes

 Peanut or other light vegetable oil, for frying (usually 2-3 quarts)

 Granulated sugar, for dusting

-Mix the eggs, orange flower water, milk, salt, and zest together in a large bowl.
+Mix the eggs, orange flower water, milk, butter, salt, and zest together in a large bowl.
 Add the flour little by little until you have a somewhat flexible but not sticky dough.
 Knead for a few minutes on a floured board and then put in a greased bowl and let set for 2 hours.

 Heat the oil to 370 F and roll out bits of dough paper thin.
 Fry oreillettes about 30 seconds, then flip with tongs.
 Drain on paper towels and sprinkle with powdered sugar when cooled.

 Be sure to read my other posts on Provence’s Thirteen Desserts:

 Lillet by Another Means: Vin d’Orange, or, French Christmas Spirit HERE